 Saluting the heroism of men and women in military service is proudly on display during some of our nation's most patriotic holidays — Memorial Day, Independence Day and Veterans Day, to name a few.

-During the week of Veterans Day, Sharp HospiceCare is celebrating patients who have served in the U.S. military, by holding 55 flag ceremonies Nov.
-7-14.
+During the week of Veterans Day, Sharp HospiceCare celebrates patients who have served in the U.S. military by holding flag ceremonies.
+In fiscal year 2018, Sharp held 21 flag ceremonies.
+Throughout the fiscal year, 97 community members were also honored with pinning ceremonies.
 The celebrations are part of the We Honor Veterans program developed by the National Hospice and Palliative Care Organization and the Department of Veterans Affairs.

 The ceremonies take place in patients' homes, Sharp HospiceCare residences and other venues throughout San Diego County.
-During the ceremony, a patient is presented with a U.S. flag that was flown on the USS Midway aircraft carrier.
-The flags are presented to the veterans by fellow veterans.
+During the ceremony, a patient receives a U.S. flag that was flown on the USS Midway aircraft carrier.
+The flags are presented by fellow veterans.